 Siamese algae eaters are known for being some of the most effective algae-eating fish available.
 They’re often confused with Chinese algae eaters, but at the end of the day, they’re very different.
 For the most part, they never grow to be as large as Chinese algae eaters, making them better for smaller tanks.

 They are also at their algae-eating best while still young.
-As they age, they have a tendency to lean more heavily on other food sources such as pellets.
+As they age, they tend to lean more heavily on other food sources such as pellets.
 But make no mistake, algae will always remain a primary food source during the lifespan of a Siamese algae eater.

-Care Level: Minimal.
+- Care Level: Minimal.
 Generally, as long as these catfish have enough algae to eat, they’re happy.
-But depending on how many bigger fish are contained in your tank, you may want to double check just to ensure that the environment is fit for Otocinclus catfish.
+But depending on how many bigger fish are contained in your tank, you may want to double-check to ensure that the environment is fit for Otocinclus catfish.
 Angelfish, for example, will attack Otocinclus catfish.

 Otocinclus catfish, or dwarf suckers, are ideal algae eaters for tanks under 10 gallons.
 Otos are small fish, giving them the ability to eat algae in tight spaces.

-Although they aren’t the most aggressive or toughest species of fish, make no mistake, algae, in particular, doesn’t stand a chance against them.
+Although they aren’t the most aggressive or most robust species of fish, algae, in particular, doesn’t stand a chance against them.
 To the Otocinclus catfish, brown algae is a delicacy, although these fish will eat all sorts of algae.

-Care Level: Minimal.
+- Care Level: Minimal.
 Mollies are great independent fish that require minimal care.
-As long as a good brand of flakes is added to their regular diet in addition to algae, they are easy to keep happy.
-In fact, it is not uncommon for mollies to be recommended to new tank owners.
+As long as a good brand of flakes is added to their regular diet and algae, they are easy to keep happy.
+It is not uncommon for mollies to be recommended to new tank owners.